-A highlight of Whales & Nature Trails of Quebec is the opportunity to hike in four diverse national parks: Saguenay Fjord, Hautes-Gorges-de-la-Riviere-Malbaie, Grands-Jardins and Jacques-Cartier.
+One of the highlights of our Whales & Nature Trails of Quebec adventure?
+The opportunity to hike in four diverse national parks: Saguenay Fjord, Hautes-Gorges-de-la-Riviere-Malbaie, Grands-Jardins and Jacques-Cartier.
 Exploring these different regions by foot, you’ll pass through glacial valleys and stop to admire dramatic mountains and gorges.

 The Charlevoix Biosphere Reserve, recognized as a UNESCO World Heritage Site, encompasses both Hautes-Gorges-de-la-Riviere-Malbaie and Grands-Jardins.
 It also includes Saguenay-St. Lawrence Marine Park, the base of our whale-watching excursions.

 Saguenay Fjord National Park

 This national park protects the shoreline of the 65-mile-long Saguenay Fjord.
 It also works in conjunction with Saguenay-St. Lawrence Marine Park to protect the land and waters of this striking region.
 Take a 3-mile hike up a river that flows into the fjord and emerge from dense evergreens to a scenic overlook of Sainte Marguerite Bay.
 Walk down to a stretch of sandy beach where the whale songs of resident belugas can be heard from 100 yards off the coast.
 Keep your eyes out for a pod of these highly vocal cetaceans, which communicate through chirps, trills, clicks, squeals and whistles.

 Hautes-Gorges-de-la-Riviere-Malbaie National Park